LJ5O/portfolio/README.md

 ## About it

 You can visit my portfilio here : https://that-it-guy.dev/.
-This project isn't really phone-compatible for now, but I'm planning to add phone-compatibility.
+This project **isn't really phone-friendly** for now, but I'm planning to add a website adapted to phones.

 I made it with **[Three.js](https://threejs.org/)**, and used **Blender** to create 3D models and animations.